timsetsfire/pgh-bike-share/README.md

 ### Note

-The main tool neo4j-import has been deprecated and it is recommend to use neo4j-admin import
+This process uses neo4j-import.
+Please note that this has been deprecated and it is recommend to use neo4j-admin import.